BEWARE The Green New Deal!

 The same year the Friedman articles came out Green New Deal Group was formed.
 By July of 2008 this group came out with its Green New Deal Report which was originally published by the New Economics Foundation.
 A few months later, in October of 2008, Adam Steiner, who was Executive Director of the United Nations Development Programme (UNEP) unveiled the Global Green New Deal Initiative, the objective of which was to rescue the failing global economy by creating jobs in "green" industries, "funded" of course by the big banks.

 The Green New Deal is in fact a part of a global "sustainable development" program that was officially rolled out at the "Earth Summit" held in Rio De Janeiro, Brazil in 1992.
-Out of that summit came Agenda 21: Earth Summit: The United Nations Program of Action from Rio, a 354 page document that can be purchased at Amazon, or viewed in pdf file format here.
+Out of that summit came Agenda 21: Earth Summit: The United Nations Program of Action from Rio, a 354 page document that can be purchased at online retailers, or downloaded in pdf format from its website.

 Within six months of his election, former President Bill Clinton issued Executive Order #12852 thus creating the President's Council on Sustainable Development or PCSD.
 This Council ran for six years, 1993-1999.
 Its members included Cabinet Secretaries for Transportation, Agriculture, Education, Commerce, Housing and Urban Development, the Environmental Protection Agency, the Small Business Administration, Energy, Interior, and Defense.
 CEO's of various businesses, such as Enron, Pacific Gas & Electric, BP Amoco, Dow Chemical and others also were included, as were environmental organizations, including the National Resources Defense Council, Sierra Club, World Resources Institute, the Nature Conservancy, the Environmental Defense Fund among others.

 To further facilitate the transformation Clinton awarded the American Planning Association a multi-million dollar grant to write a land use legislative blueprint for every municipality in the U.S. Completed in 2002, this blueprint is entitled Growing Smart Legislative Guidebook with Model Statutes for Planning and the Management of Change.
 As Koire tells us, this guidebook is being used in every university, college and government planning office in the nation.
-(Of note here is that the powerful and politically connected American Legislative Exchange Council or ALEC also develops "model legislation" for local, state and national government.)
 And as part of the Common Core program for the younger set, former Vice President Al Gore helped write Rescue Mission Planet Earth: A Children's Edition of Agenda 21.

 In 2012 "H Concurrent Resolution 353" was discussed by the U.S. Congress.
 A short, 8 minute video clip shows various members, including House Speaker Nancy Pelosi, rising in support of H CON Res 353, which "expressed the sense of the Congress that the U.S. should take a strong leadership role in implementing the decisions made at the Rio Earth Summit by developing a national strategy to install Agenda 21 and other Earth Summit agreements through domestic and foreign policy. . ."

-As Koire relates, the goal of this was and is to change public policy so as to bring it into alignment with the Agenda 21 plan.
+As Koire relates, the clear goal of these political initiatives was and is to change public policy to bring it into alignment with the Agenda 21 plan.

 There were 17 official sustainable development goals (or SDGs) for the new 2030 Agenda that was universally adopted by the nations of the world at the United Nations plenary meeting in New York on September 25, 2015.
 These SDGs do not replace Agenda 21 that was produced by the first Earth Summit held in 1992 in Rio. . .
 The 2030 Agenda clearly states, “We reaffirm all the principles of the Rio Declaration on Environment and Development, including, inter alia, the principle of common but differentiated responsibilities.”

-A short article unveils some of the actual consequences of the Agenda.
-It is titled Agenda 2030 Translator: How to Read the UN's New Sustainable Development Goals.
+A short article titled Agenda 2030 Translator: How to Read the UN's New Sustainable Development Goals unveils some of the actual consequences of the Agenda.
 To start you off, Goal 1 AS STATED: End Poverty in all its forms everywhere.
 Goal 1 AS TRANSLATED: Centralized banks, IMF, World Bank, Fed to control all finances.
 Goal 2 AS STATED: End hunger, achieve food security and improved nutrition and promote sustainable agriculture.
 Goal 2 AS TRANSLATED: GMO.
 And so on

 Another article shows how big "S" Sustainable Development will affect the farmer: